-Laboratory Activity Exemption
+Laboratory Exemption

-EPCRA Section 313 chemicals or chemical categories that are manufactured, processed, or otherwise used in laboratories under the supervision of a technically qualified individual are exempted from the threshold determination (and subsequent release and other waste management calculations).
+EPCRA Section 313 chemicals and chemical categories that are manufactured, processed, or otherwise used in laboratories under supervision of a technically qualified individual are exempted from the threshold determination (and subsequent release and other waste management calculations).
 This exemption may be applicable in circumstances such as laboratory sampling and analysis, research and development, and quality assurance and quality control activities.
 It does not include pilot plant scale or specialty chemical production.
+It also does not include laboratory support activities.
+For example, chemicals used to maintain laboratory equipment are not eligible for the laboratory exemption.